 4. Do understand that diabetes affects their mood

 Fluctuating blood sugar levels affect a person’s mood and at times, they can appear aloof, unengaged or sleepy.
 When this happens, don’t take it personally.
-Simply understand that the person is fighting a battle against their own body and give them the time and space to recover.
+Support them by simply understanding that someone with diabetes is fighting a battle against their own body and give them the time and space to recover.

 5. Do take a diabetic’s diet into consideration when inviting them for dinner

 What a diabetic person eats depends on their mood and their blood sugar levels in that moment.
 If they are experiencing a low before a meal, they will add carbohydrates to bring their glucose levels up.
 In case of a high, they might prefer to eat carb-free.
 When inviting a diabetic friend or family member, ensure that the ingredients with carbohydrates can be easily removed and replaced by a second serving of vegetables, instead of providing a meal where eating carbohydrates is inevitable, such as pasta, pizza or sushi.
 As well, ensure you have sugar-free beverages as sodas and alcohol increase glucose levels.
-By being mindful of their diet, you give diabetic guests a choice and a chance to eat in a manner that will not dramatically impact their blood sugar levels.
+By being mindful of their diet, you support a diabetic’s food choices and give them a chance to eat in a manner that will not dramatically impact their blood sugar levels.

 6. Don’t mention their diabetes

 Every diabetic person has dealt with this issue: while injecting insulin, pricking their finger or checking their glucose levels on their sensor, someone takes notice, walks up to them and asks them if they have diabetes before launching into an unwanted question-and-answer period.
-While the diabetic person understands that you are coming from a good place, they are simply trying to get through the day without having to detail their medical condition to everybody.
+Someone with diabetes understands that you want to support them and are coming from a good place.
+However, they are simply trying to get through the day without having to detail their medical condition to everybody.
 Think about it: would you like to be asked to elaborate on your medical situation every time you tend to it?
 As a non-diabetic person, understand that those afflicted are fighting a daily battle to try to keep glucose levels in range.
 Being asked about their condition feels like a breach of privacy and is exhausting to diabetics.
 Allow them to just go about their day.

 Diabetics deal with the ramifications of the disease every minute of every day and knowing what (not) to do alleviates the burden they are carrying.
 Stay informed and ask your loved ones affected by this disease for additional ways you can help them.
 Remember, everyone’s diabetes is different from another.